 They grow very fast, and your aquarium will be full of leaves in a short period.
 They can absorb unwanted and unhealthy byproducts as nutrients and establish a healthy home for fish.

-After putting in aquariums, initial die-off is usual for any plants, but once they are stabilized, they will be lush and vigorous.
+After putting in aquariums, an initial die-off is usual for any plants, but they will be lush and vigorous once stabilized.

 Frogbits require trimming as they are fast-growing, and too high water flow is not suitable for them.

 3. AquaLeaf Aquatics Potted Tall Hairgrass

 Hairgrass can make your aquarium look natural and beautiful while also providing the benefit of biological filtration.
 If you buy this product, you will get one potted plant with leaves that are 15″ to 18″ tall.

 In the US condition, these plants grow naturally without any addition of pesticides or any other chemicals.
 If needed, you can add fertilizer tabs a couple of inches from the roots.